Difference Between Photorealistic and Non-Photorealistic Rendering

-Photorealism is more about pixel imaging the 3D projects but it does not allow the cartoon artists or gaming character artists to create life like characters.
-Non-photorealistic rendering is a new genre of software technique that allows artists to convert different art forms into life like characters.
+Photorealism is more about pixel imaging the 3D projects but it does not allow the cartoon artists or gaming character artists to create life-like characters.
+Non-photorealistic rendering is a new genre of software technology that allows artists to convert different art forms into life-like characters.

 Gaming, cartoon and comics industry has been highly benefited by the non-photorealistic rendering.
 Using the right techniques for the right jobs, designers have been able to create astounding designs.
 The commercial products industry has started using non-photorealistic rendering to create images for user manuals that cannot be photographed.

 Non-photorealistic rendering techniques

 Multiple non-photorealistic rendering techniques have emerged as per the need basis.
 It finds its use cases in creating pen and ink art were outlining and cross-hatching is used to represent the ideas.
 For cartoon rendering, graphic designers use multiple shading and distortion techniques to create effective cartoon-like characters.
 For paint like rendering, impressionist, pointillist and expressionist techniques are used.
 Splatting, edge lines, matte shading, and line drawing is used for technical and scientific visualization where more precision is required.

 photorealistic 3D rendering and non-photorealistic rendering has become part of our daily lives.
 We may not realize the impact they have made in our life but after reading this article whenever you pick up a real estate manual or watch a cartoon you can relate more to how these techniques have a paved way into our lives.